How to create Microsoft Outlook shortcuts for email and tasks

 Go ahead and right-click on the icon and choose Send To and then choose Desktop.
 You can also simply right-click and drag it to the desktop and choose Copy if you like.

 Now you’ll see you have a “Launch Microsoft Outlook” icon on your desktop.
 If you were to click on that, it would just load Outlook.
-Now we’ll go ahead and change the command line parameters so that it does something else, like creates a new email or task.
+Now we’ll go ahead and change the command line parameters so that it does something else, like create a new email or task.

 Go ahead and right-click on the icon and choose Properties.
 You’ll notice in the Target text box, the path for Outlook will be in quotes followed by some / and then a parameter.
 In my case, it looks like this: